 ‘Source Material’ means any text or other medium provided by the Client to the Language Service Provider and which contains a communication which has to be translated, and may comprise text, sound or images.

-‘Language Service Provider’ means the Party providing a Language Service in the normal course of business.
+‘Language Service Provider’ or ‘LSP’ means the Party providing a Language Service in the normal course of business.

 ‘Language Service’ means the preparation of a Translation or any other translation-related task such as copywriting, revising, editing, etc., which calls upon the translation skills of a Language Service Provider.

-‘Translation’ means the commissioned work produced by the Language Service Provider.
+‘Translation’ means the commissioned work produced by the LSP.

 ‘Third Party’ means any party who is not a party to this Agreement.